 The people who should be coming, I'm guessing for all of your listeners, all my listeners, a passion for travel.
 You're avid, you're accomplished, you like off the beaten path.
 You like adventure, you want to meet similar people, this is the event to go to.
-And most importantly, Matt, yes, they can save money, but they have to use the code, Maverick.
-So, Maverick will save you \$100, and you can join me in Bangkok.
+And most importantly, Matt, yes, they can save money, but they have to use the code, MaveRic.
+So, "MaveRic" will save you \$100, and you can join me in Bangkok.
 You can reach out to me on any of my socials and I'll answer any questions.

 Matt Bowles: Awesome.
 We're going to link all of that up in the show notes, folks.
-You can just go to one place at themaveRicshow.com and go to the show notes for this episode.
+You can just go to one place at themself.
 There we're going to have the link as well as your discount code.